 So reading books can be added to the list.

-Going from lying to standing with your help (pull her arms carefully) is great fun as well as flying (you lift her high up into the air).
+Going from lying to standing with your help (pulling her arms carefully) is great fun, as well as flying (you lift her high up into the air).

 If not earlier, your baby has probably become ticklish by now (newborn babies are not).
 So tickling can be great fun.
-Many babies are very ticklish around their neck and thighs.
+Many babies are very ticklish around their necks and thighs.

-You can encourage your baby to roll over from back to stomach by holding up toys for him to reach for.
+You can encourage your baby to roll over from the back to the stomach by holding up toys for him to reach for.

 Best Toys for 4-Month-Old Babies

-With the new abilities to put everything into his mouth, your baby will enjoy all sorts of rattles, like this one.
+With the new ability to put everything into his mouth, your baby will enjoy all sorts of rattles like this one.
 (Link to Amazon.)

 And whatever you do, don’t cut off the little piece of cloth with washing instructions (unless, of course, it might fall off).
 Chances are your baby will love these little pieces of cloth even more than the actual toy!